hpcaubuserguide/hpcaub_userguide/userdoc/matlab.rst

 - Press ``validate`` to validate the parallel configuratin.
 It is expected for the last validation step (``parallel pool test``) to fail when using a remote client with a ``non-shared`` configuration.

-.. note:: Multiple such parallel configuration can co-exist and can be selected at runtime.

 Client batch job example